brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

-* ``next()`` takes the iterator as its argument and, each time it’s called, returns another item from the sequence of items in the container.
+* ``next()`` takes the iterator as its argument and, each time it’s called, returns the next item from the container.
   Once the container has no more objects to return, the exception ``StopIteration`` is raised.